 Question 1.32 Listing of jobs not submitted by IPP?
 We've talked about list-jobs somehow differentiating between jobs submitted through IPP and other jobs.
 Is there a hard requirement?
 Is it documented?
-Hugo Parra Discussion The desire (and recommendation) is to list all the jobs and also have all IPP operations apply to all jobs.
+Discussion The desire (and recommendation) is to list all the jobs and also have all IPP operations apply to all jobs.
 Thus, a job submitted via LPR could be canceled via IPP, for example.
 Some IPP operations (like cancel) require access control If the user is unknown on the non-IPP job, the access could be considered anonymous (see MOD Section 8.3).
-Answer 9/30/1998 Since both the Get-Jobs and Get-Job-Attributes operations refer to Section 8 for security, the following new section will be added to section 8, after Section 8.4 Restricted Queries: 8.5 Queries on jobs submitted using non-IPP protocols If the device that an IPP Printer is representing is able to accept jobs using other job submission protocols in addition to IPP, it is RECOMMEND that such an implementation at least allow such "foreign" jobs to be queried using Get-Jobs returning "job-id" and "job-uri" as 'unknown'.
+Answer Since both the Get-Jobs and Get-Job-Attributes operations refer to Section 9/30/1998 8 for security, the following new section will be added to section 8, after Section 8.4 Restricted Queries: 8.5 Queries on jobs submitted using non-IPP protocols If the device that an IPP Printer is representing is able to accept jobs using other job submission protocols in addition to IPP, it is RECOMMEND that such an implementation at least allow such "foreign" jobs to be queried using Get-Jobs returning "job-id" and "job-uri" as 'unknown'.
 Such an implementation NEED NOT support all of the same IPP job attributes as for IPP jobs.
 The IPP object returns the 'unknown' out-of-band value for any requested attribute of a foreign job that is supported for IPP jobs, but not for foreign jobs.
-It is further RECOMMENDED, that the IPP Printer generate "jobid" and "job-uri" values for such "foreign jobs", if possible, so that they may be targets of other IPP operations, such as Get-Job-Attributes and Cancel-Job.
+It is further RECOMMENDED, that the IPP Printer generate "job- id" and "job-uri" values for such "foreign jobs", if possible, so that they may be targets of other IPP operations, such as Get-Job- Attributes and Cancel-Job.
 Such an implementation also needs to deal with the problem of authentication of such foreign jobs.
 One approach would be to treat all such foreign jobs as belonging to users other than the user of the IPP client.
-Another approach would be for the foreign job to belong to 'anonymous'.
-Only if the IPP client has been authenticated as an operator or administrator of the IPP Printer object, could the foreign jobs be queried by an IPP request.
-Alternatively, if the security policy is to allow users to query other users' jobs, then the foreign jobs would also be visible to an end-user IPP client using Get-Jobs and Get-Job-Attributes.
-Amplify the above discussion in the IIG.
+Another approach Would be for the foreign job to belong to anonymous.
+Unly if the IPP client has been authenticated as an operator or administrator of the IDD Printer chiest, could the foreign iche he queried by on IDD request.
+Alternatively, if the security policy is to allow years to auery other users' jobs, then the foreign jobs would also be visible to an end-user IPP client using Get-Jobs and Get-Job.
+Attributes to an end-user if i chem using Oct-Jobs and Oct-Job-Allibules.
+Amplify the above discussion in the UG Ampily the above discussion in the fild.